smar000/BlueIris_EnhancedObjectDetect/README.md

 ## Installation:

 ### Server Side
-The script has been developed on Python 2.7, installed on an Ubuntu 16.04 server (running on an ESXi virtual machine).
-In addition to python 2.7, the following libraries are required:
+The script has been tested on Python 3.6.8, installed on an Ubuntu 16.04 server (running on an ESXi virtual machine).
+In addition, the following python libraries are required:

     Core libraries:
-        -   cv2:            pip install python-opencv
+        -   cv2:            pip install opencv-python
         -   numpy:          pip install numpy
         -   paho:           pip install paho-mqtt